 Sidewalk cafes and restaurants are enormously popular in Paris, and they offer a delightful way for a visitor to have a coffee, a drink & snack or a complete meal while watching Parisians walk by.

 We are not fastidious diners and we do not seek out Michelin rated restaurants, if that is what you are looking for, then you might be looking at the wrong Travel Site!
 We tend to eat lightly, most often we are not "fast food junkies" and we definitely enjoy "going local".
 Do we check "Yelp" ?
 Yes, it is often a good place to get an idea of what is available where you are.
-The following places came from either Yelp or Google.
+Let us leave you with this thought, we ate at each of these places and we enjoyed the food & service.

 Le Droguerie Crepe shop